 When comparing prices, always check what’s included.
 Look for things like unlimited mileage, the costs of extra drivers, and so on.

-If you’d prefer to rent in Inverness there are a number of campervan rental options in the city.
-In Inverness, you can rent a campervan from companies including Highland Campervans, Loch Ness Motorhomes, and Rover Rentals.
+If you’d prefer to rent in Inverness there are a number of campervan rental options in the city, including Highland Campervans, Loch Ness Motorhomes, and Rover Rentals.

 In terms of age, to hire a car or motorhome in Scotland most companies will require you to be at least 21, although some will require you to be older than this.
 There may also be a surcharge for drivers under 25.
-You will also normally need to have held a license for at least a year.
-You can rent a motorhome on a standard drivers license.
+You will also normally need to have held a licence for at least a year.
+You can rent a motorhome on a standard driving licence.
 Always check with the rental agency to see what their policy requirements are before planning a trip.

-We highly recommend picking the smallest size vehicle you can find, as many sections of the North Coast 500 are narrow and winding, and this might end up being quite nerve-wracking or even impossible to drive.
+We highly recommend picking the smallest size vehicle you can find, as many sections of the North Coast 500 are narrow and winding, and a larger vehicle might end up being quite nerve-wracking or even impossible to drive.
 See more in the section below on vehicle size restrictions on the North Coast 500.

 Vehicle Size Restrictions on the North Coast 500